dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud/dbt-cloud-changelog.md

 description: "Changelog for the dbt Cloud application"
 ---
 ## dbt Cloud v1.1.41 (December 8, 2021)
-The team is working hard as we race towards the end of the year.
-Be sure to check out [Coalesce](https://coalesce.getdbt.com/) next week, as we'll have some exciting product announcements to share!
-Did somebody say [metrics](https://coalesce.getdbt.com/talks/keynote-building-a-force-of-gravity/)?!
+It's one of the best weeks of the year - it's [Coalesce](https://coalesce.getdbt.com/)!
+We'll have some exciting product announcements to share!
+Did somebody say [metrics](https://coalesce.getdbt.com/talks/keynote-metric-system/) and [dbt Core v1.0](https://coalesce.getdbt.com/talks/dbt-v10-reveal/)?!

 #### New products and features

-- dbt v0.21.1 is now available in dbt Cloud.
+- dbt v1.0 is now available in dbt Cloud... nbd.

 #### Performance improvements and enhancements